cob3x85/missing-collectible-app/docs/support.md

-# Fun-Kollection Support
+# Pop Kollection Support

-Welcome to Fun-Kollection support!
+Welcome to Pop Kollection support!
 This page provides help and answers to common questions about using the app.

 ## Getting Started

-Fun-Kollection is a simple, offline Funko Pop collection tracker for iOS.
+Pop Kollection is a simple, offline pop vinyl figure collection tracker for iOS.
 All your data stays on your device—no account required!

 ### First Steps

-1. **Add Your First Funko**
+1. **Add Your First Item**

    - Tap the "Add" tab (➕ icon)
    - Fill in the details (name, series, number, etc.)